centering

 2

-note where the sensation is without analysing the reasons for the feeling or blaming anyone
+note where in the body the sensations are without analysing the reasons for the feeling or blaming anyone

 3